 Lincoln Public Schools is proud of its diverse student population and is committed to the goal of meeting the needs of ELL students at all grade levels.
-We currently serve approximately 2600 English Language Learners in our K-12 program.
-Our students and their families represent 115 different countries and 96 different languages.
+We currently serve approximately 3,000 English Language Learners in our K-12 program.
+Our students and their families represent approximately 150 different countries and 125 different languages.

 ELL services are provided to assist students with limited English skills to function in the regular English-speaking classroom, to develop proficiency in reading, writing, speaking, and listening in English, and to develop knowledge about the customs and culture of the school, community, and nation.
 Program leaders, coaches, teachers, and liaisons are helpful in facilitating resource information about many cultures and languages in the community.

 ELL services are provided district wide.
-A home language survey must be administered to determine if a student is a potential Limited English Proficient (LEP) student.
+A home language survey must be administered to determine if a student is a potential English Learner (EL) student.
 The 3 questions required by Rule 15 include:

-If the responses indicate that the student speaks a language other than English, then a language proficiency assessment must be administered to determine if the student qualifies as an LEP student.
+If the responses indicate that the student speaks a language other than English, then a language proficiency assessment must be administered to determine if the student qualifies as an EL student.

 For more information regarding assessment, please contact the ELL Welcome center and enrollment office located at Park Middle School, 855 S. 8th Street, phone 436-1998.

 - Teaches students listening, speaking, reading and writing in English.

 - Helps students to develop important knowledge in many subject areas.

 - Teaches students strategies necessary for success in other curriculum areas.